frob/dc2019rtd/content/slide-030.md

   - It is software that allows for the organization and delivery of courses or training programs.
 If you have used buildamodule.com or drupalize.me then you have used a LMS.
   - Traditional LMS/Course schema
     - Curriculum or Lesson plan
-      - Unit or Module
+      - Collection of Units or Modules
-        - Lesson/Project/Assesment/Mini-lessons
+        - Collection of Lesson/Project/Assesment/Mini-lessons
   - Our custom LMS is structured as
     - module -> menu
       - segments -> nodes